HongyuHe/text-adventure/docs/assignment2.md

 - *initializeGame(game: Game)* - Loads the game files selected by the player.
 Instructs the **Initializer** to load the appropriate JSON files then passes the required parameters to the **Game** constructor and sets *currentGame* to hold the reference to this new game. *initializeGame* will be called when the player selects an option from the initial menu.
 - *quit()* - If a game is currently running, this function will prompt the user to save before exiting, otherwise will simply close the engine and exit.
 - *startNewGame()* - Once the player has selected a game to play from the initial menu, they can start the game from the initial state without loading a prior save.
 - *loadSavedGame()* - If the player wishes to load a prior save, this function will allow them to do so.
-Save game files hold a list of all prior successful actions (with meta-commands stripped out - this includes things like "save", "load", and "quit"), and these actions are replayed to get the current game into the prior state.
+Save game files hold a list of all prior successful actions (with meta-commandBlueprints stripped out - this includes things like "save", "load", and "quit"), and these actions are replayed to get the current game into the prior state.
-- *saveGame()* - Saves the list of prior successful, non-meta-commands to a file with the game data JSON files of the current game.
+- *saveGame()* - Saves the list of prior successful, non-meta-commandBlueprints to a file with the game data JSON files of the current game.
 - *runGame()* - A loop that runs whilst the current game is not over.
 This loop will ask the UIHandler to block for user input, then determines if this input needs to be passed to the game or not (e.g. a "save" command is handled by the engine itself, and is not passed to the game).
 If required, the user input is passed to the game through the game's *handleCommand* function.
 - *main()* - The entry point for the application.